Start-ups and innovation

 Do the self-employed need a pension fund (OPA)?

 Yes, unless they are switching their pension to Pillar 3a/3b entirely.
 Many owners of sole proprietorships, general or limited partnerships voluntarily join a pension foundation.
 Does your sector or industry association have its own pension fund perhaps?
 An alternative to this is always the OPA National Substitute Pension Plan Foundation.
-This non-profit organization is the only pension institution in Switzerland that provides benefits for all interested individuals on behalf of the federal government, but only the mandatory minimum.
+This organization is the only pension institution in Switzerland that provides benefits for all interested individuals on behalf of the federal government, but only the mandatory minimum.

 There's a special case: if you set up a company limited by shares (AG) or a limited liability company (GmbH), you’re considered to be an employee of your own firm for insurance purposes.
 Your pension fund assets must then be transferred into the new pension fund.